Olivier-Berg/PPE-notes/PPE/Philosophy/Logics/Notes/Tutorials/Class 5.md

 ---
 [[Week 6.pdf]]
-For 5.1, whenever you need multiple variables you say: for 9 for instance: let alpha be a variable assignment for x = ..., then there is no variable assignment beta, differing from alpha in y at most, so that it is part of the set.
+For 5.1, whenever you need multiple variables you say: for 9 for instance: let alpha be a variable assignment for x = ..., then there is no variable assignment beta, differing from alpha in y at most, so that it is part of the set (for saying it is part of the set use variable assignment beta).